 - C. Amended Return If this is an amended return, check here.
 Include Schedule AR to explain the changes made, and include any supporting forms or schedules. - D. Filing Form 1CNP Check here if the partnership is filing a composite Wisconsin individual income tax return, (Form 1CNP) on behalf of its qualified and participating nonresident partners. - E. Schedule RT Required Check here if the partnership is filing Schedule RT, Wisconsin Related Entity Expenses Disclosure Statement, with its return.
 Schedule RT is generally required if the partnership pays, accrues, or incurs more than \$100,000 of expenses to a related person or entity in the taxable year.
-See the Schedule RT instructions for details of the requirement to file Schedule RT. - F. Partnership Formation Check here if the partnership is filing its first partnership return. - G. Partnership Termination Check here if the partnership terminated during the taxable year and is filing its final return.
+See the Schedule RT instructions for details of the requirement to file Schedule RT. - F. Partnership Formation - Check here if the partnership is filing its first partnership return. - G. Partnership Termination Check here if the partnership terminated during the taxable year and is filing its final return.
 Note: checking this box will not close all your accounts with the department; only the partnership account will close. - H. Disregarded Entities Check here if the partnership is the sole owner of any disregarded entities.
-A single-member LLC that is disregarded for federal income tax purposes is also disregarded for Wisconsin franchise or income tax purposes.
+A singlemember LLC that is disregarded for federal income tax purposes is also disregarded for Wisconsin franchise or income tax purposes.
 You must include the income of any disregarded entities owned by the partnership in the partnership's amounts on Schedule 3K.
-Include with your return Schedule DE, which lists the partnership's solely-owned LLCs.
+Include with your return Schedule DE, which lists the partnership's solelyowned LLCs. - I. Election to Pay Tax at the Entity Level Check here to indicate the election was made to pay tax at the entity level and complete Schedule 3-ET, Entity-Level Tax Computation.
+For additional information detailing the entity-level tax, see Common Questions on the department's website at revenue.wi.gov/Pages/FAQS/ise-passthroughpartnr.aspx. - J. Election to Pay Tax at the Entity Level Was Made by Lower-Tier Entity Check here if you are a member of a multi-tier pass-through entity structure and any of your lower-tier entities made an election under sec.
+71.21(6)(a), Wis.
+Stats., to pay tax at the entity level.